xzhouhainanu/HNCGAT/README.md

-Arabidopsis heterogeneous neighbor contrastive graph attention network(AraHNCGAT)
+Heterogeneous neighbor contrastive graph attention network(HNCGAT)
 ====
-This repository contains the author's implementation in Pytorch for the paper "AraHNCGAT: Arabidopsis heterogeneous neighbor contrastive graph attention network for metabolite-protein interaction prediction".
+This repository contains the author's implementation in Pytorch for the paper "HNCGAT: heterogeneous neighbor contrastive graph attention network for metabolite-protein interaction prediction in plant".

 Environment Requirement
 ===